Your pathways to sleep and yourself make a difference.

 You’ve probably tried many things to help –

-The thing is these don’t address the whole picture.
-Lack of sleep and exhaustion are usually not just one thing but a constellation of issues – physical, emotional, mental, attunement to who you are in the world.
-A single remedy isn’t going to really solve the problem unless you address the larger context.
+The thing is, these don’t address the whole picture.
+Exhaustion is usually not just one thing but a constellation of issues – physical, emotional, mental, and attunement to who you are in the world.
+A single remedy isn’t really going to solve the problem unless you address the underlying context.